 So, do you really need a smart scale?

-Let’s explore the first question – how much joy or satisfaction is this going to bring you.
+Basically this comes down to the first and third questions on that list – what are the benefits and how often are you going to use it.
 Whether a smart scale is really for you basically is about these two questions:

-- Do you like to track and record your weight and health progress over periods of time?
+- Do you like (or need) to track and record your weight and health progress over a period of time?

 - If you do, do you mind manually tracking things in a notebook or adding data manually to a fitness app?

 You may not want or need to know what you weighed last week or last month or to see how your weight has changed over the past 6 months.
-If you are not that focussed on data in this way, a smart scale is definitely not for you.
+If you are not that focused on data in this way, a smart scale is definitely not for you.
 Just make a mental note when you weigh yourself and keep trying to get closer to your goal(s).

 And even if you do enjoy tracking your progress over a period of time, you don’t necessarily need a smart scale to do it.
 You could manually input the data into your fitness app.
 If you’re only stepping on your scale, say on a weekly basis, inputting your weight manually into an app takes no time at all.